jsuarezruiz/awesome-xamarin-forms/README.md

 - [ACR User Dialogs ★714](https://github.com/aritchie/userdialogs): A cross platform library that allows you to call for standard user dialogs from a shared/portable library.
 - [AutoHeightListView ★3](https://github.com/GioeleVuaran/AutoHeightListView): Xamarin.Forms implementation of an auto-height ListView.
 - [AutoSuggestBox ★107](https://github.com/dotMorten/XamarinFormsControls/tree/master/AutoSuggestBox): Represents a text control that makes suggestions to users as they type.
+- [AP.MobileToolkit.Fonts ★7](https://github.com/AvantiPoint/AP.MobileToolkit.Fonts): Is designed to make it easier to consume fonts.
+We currently provide Font Awesome Free as an available installable font.
+Each font ships with a Mapping class for those who prefer strongly typed XAML.
 - [AwaitablePopups ★8](https://github.com/LuckyDucko/AwaitablePopups): Customisable Popups for Xamarin Forms.
 - [BottomTabbedPage ★88](https://github.com/NAXAM/bottomtabbedpage-xamarin-forms): A Xamarin.Forms control brings BottomNavigationView for bottom navigation on Android.
 - [BadgeView ★73](https://github.com/SuavePirate/BadgeView): A Xamarin.Forms control to display a round badge.